bike-bean/BikebeanApp/README.md

 Alternatively, you can download a prebuilt version (apk) in the [release](https://github.com/Ludwigmair1986/BikebeanApp/releases) section.

+## Todos

+- Internationalization
+  - Translation to different languages
+  - Setting for changing the language
+- Add capability to add more than one bike bean number
+- Add initial configuration process
+- Make interpolation for estimating the battery duration
+- Add some buttons (donation, contact, settings?)
+- revisit UI (make it more pretty)
+- Add wifi localization feature

 ## References

 - [Bike Bean Instructions (PDF)](https://bike-bean.de/wp-content/uploads/2019/12/Anleitung_15_12_2019.pdf) -- SMS Commands etc.